 These "totalization agreements," as they're often called, help you qualify for Social Security by letting you pool your credits from work in the U.S. and abroad.
-They may also eliminate the need for workers to pay payroll taxes to both countries on the same wages — they pay into just one system.
+They may also eliminate the need for you to pay payroll taxes to both countries on the same wages — you pay into just one system.
 People from participating countries who work in the United States get the same benefits.